Martiless/quiz-time/README.md

 # Quiz Time

 This website has been created as the second Milestone project for Code Institute's Full Stack Software Development Diploma.
-It was built using HTML and CSS.
+It was built using HTML, CSS and JavaScript.
 GitPod was used for writing the code for this website, as well as committing and pushing to GitHub.
 GitHub was then used to store the project after it had been pushed from GitPod.
 Once all the code had been written, GitPages was then used to deploy the website.

 This website is a fun and easy to play Movies & TV Shows quiz game.
 It was designed to allow users to take 5 minutes out of their day to unwind and have a bit of fun.